yeoshuheng/LC-LoRA/README.md

 ### Introduction

-Sequential compression framework for diverging branches in model training using Low-Rank Approximation and delta-encoding.
+Delta-compression framework for diverging branches in model training using Low-Rank Approximation (LoRA) and delta-encoding.

 ### Proposed System